GuruMaps/AndroidManual/02-features.md

 The app lets you search within [My Collections](02-features.md#collections) content as well as map OpenStreetMap.org data.
 To open the search screen, tap the ![](/assets/icon_serach.png) search button.
 Type or paste the word you want to find in the search field.
 Search results will be displayed on the map and in the list below the search field.
 It is also possible to narrow down your search using the “Search around me” option at the bottom.
 Tap an any of the results in the list to open its entry or back to the map to overview them all.
-The search will be refined as you browse the map automatically and only results meeting the selected search criteria will be displayed on the visible area.
+The search will be refined as you browse the map automatically and only results meeting the selected search criteria will be displayed in the visible area.
 To reset search results, tap the clear icon ![](/assets/icon_cross.png).
 If there are search results, the search icon will be changed to ![](/assets/icon_search_results.png).

-**Note**: You can use your voice to perform search instead of typing wedihen you're connected to the Internet.
+**Note**: You can use your voice to perform a search instead of typing when you're connected to the Internet.
 Just tap the search field, and then tap the microphone icon to start dictating.
 When you’re finished, wait for your words to be processed.
 It can take a few seconds for text to appear.

-Search screen is separated in three parts:
+The search screen is separated into three parts:
 * Categories
 * Search history
 * Nearest bookmarks